 - You are able to set the time, temperature and pressure as is required

-- Heat press machines have a much larger pressing area (the standard size is 15 x 15 inches)
+- Heat press machines have a much larger pressing area (the standard size is a 15 x 15 heat press)

 - You will achieve a more professional result